stevana/stateful-pbt-with-fakes/README-unprocessed.md

 If we want to integration test component $A$ and $B$ then we first need to start or enable component $B$ and then start testing component $A$.
-In a larger system there can be many dependencies and integration tests can get slow and flaky due to the infrastructure for starting up the dependendencies.
+In a larger system there can be many dependencies and integration tests can get slow and flaky due to the infrastructure for starting up the dependencies.

 With fakes we can get fast and deterministic integration tests by depending on the fake of the dependency instead of the real dependency: